dipu-malitha/UniSim-Simulation/README.md

 ## 📌 Objective

 To gain hands-on experience in simulating various unit operations and process systems commonly used in chemical engineering.
-This my friend Ashis Sutradhar Nitai's guided training helps reinforce my understanding of mass and energy balances, separation processes, and more.
+This, my friend Ashis Sutradhar Nitai's guided training, helps reinforce my understanding of mass and energy balances, separation processes, and more.

 ## 🛠️ Tools Used